-The quality of public healthcare in Russia is low compared to other developed countries and lacks English-speaking doctors, although there are many private healthcare centres providing medical services equal to international standards.
+The quality of public healthcare in Russia is low in comparison to other European countries.
+Russia lacks English-speaking doctors, although there are many private healthcare centers providing medical services equal to international standards.
 Learn more about the Russian healthcare system and Russian health insurance with Expatica’s useful guides.

 Foreigners visiting Russia or staying for the short term need to have private travel insurance before entering the country.
 If you plan to stay for the long-term and apply for a temporary or permanent visa, foreign residents are legally required to purchase healthcare insurance.
-Without it you will not be awarded a Russian visa.
+Without it, you cannot get a Russian visa.
 Expats can then benefit from the same public healthcare access as local citizens.

 Besides mandatory health insurance, there are other types of insurance in Russia that expats should be aware of.
 For example, business insurance is fundamental if you are a business owner.
 Policies cover you for vehicles, personnel, public liability together with building and content insurance.

-If you plan to drive in Russia, you are required by law to take out car insurance.
+If you plan to drive in Russia, you must take out car insurance.
 It is also advisable to have personal insurance to cover you for injury to yourself and others.
 You should also consider home insurance that covers fire, water damage, theft and vandalism, whether renting in Moscow or buying Russian property.
 In some cases, it may be a condition for getting a Russian mortgage.

 There are several education benefits in Russia worth looking at.
 For instance, Russia is among a few countries that offer free tuition for foreign nationals.
 Each year, the government awards several thousands of Russian scholarships to international students seeking to study in Russia.

-Low-earning families may be entitled to other benefits under certain conditions.
+Low-earning families may claim other benefits under certain conditions.
 The amount of the award will be based on your salary statements for the previous three months.
-Together with people on disability benefits, you are entitled to certain legal and medical benefits.
+Together with people on disability benefits, you may claim certain legal and medical benefits.